 Consequences Connected to Open Container Violations

+The larger risk is that you may be suspected of driving while intoxicated if a police officer or state trooper finds an open can or bottle of alcohol in your car.
 If you are found with an open container, law enforcement agents will typically ask you to take a field sobriety test.
 As it is common to fail a field sobriety test, an open container violation could easily lead to a DUI.

 Additionally, alcohol bottles and cans give police officers and state troopers probable cause to search your vehicle.
 Any contraband or controlled substances found during the search will result in an arrest.